ioccc-src/webtool/README.md

 it should be okay (**NOTE**: do **NOT** run the command as root!).

+# bin/ioccc.py - the submit tool

-After running the previous commands (which might have a lot of output), run:
+After setting up the environment, (which might have a lot of output), run:

 ```sh
 ./bin/ioccc.py